Redundancy: a guide for employees

 If the way that your employer selected you for redundancy is unfair, then you are within your rights to ask for an increased redundancy settlement agreement package.

-To this end, you might like to try our unique free Redundancy letter builder which creates a legal letter from you to your employer when you are facing or have recently been made redundant.
-(See the end of this article for further details.)
+To this end, you might like to try Grapple, our AI-based document creator which can create a legal letter from you to your employer when you are facing or have recently been made redundant.

 See also our page on Redundancy selection.